Neighbourhood Network Schemes

 What are Neighbourhood Network Schemes?

-Each NNS works with community groups, organisations, and local services to develop activities and support people need to lead happy, health, independent lives.
-NNS are focused on support for older people, but we are working on extending them to include younger disabled adults.
-Each NNS has development workers that build partnerships with local assets as well as with professionals working in the community.
+Each NNS works with community groups, organisations, and local services to develop activities and support people in need to lead happy, health, independent lives.
+The NNS was initially focused on support for older people, but due to the success of the scheme, it has been extended to include younger adults [aged 18 – 49 years] from April 2022.
+Each NNS has development workers who build partnerships with local assets as well as with professionals working in the community.
 A partnership steering group brings together social workers, local assets, and other community-based professionals to oversee this work.
 All the NNS leads meet regularly to share learning and support each other.

 What do Neighbourhood Networks do?